hoangduytran/blender-manual/README.md

 # Translations

 For translations, we use Sphinx’s internationalization package.
-To get started see https://docs.blender.org/manual/en/dev/contribute/index.html#translations
+To get started see the [contribution guide for translations](https://docs.blender.org/manual/en/dev/contribute/index.html#translations).

 ## Links